RaoulHeese/pytseg/README.rst

 .. image:: https://github.com/RaoulHeese/pytseg/blob/main/docs/source/_static/plot2.png
    :scale: 100 %

+All segments are marked in different colors in the plot.
 And, finally, these segments can be assigned labels like stationarity:

 .. image:: https://github.com/RaoulHeese/pytseg/blob/main/docs/source/_static/plot3.png
    :scale: 100 %

+Green lines indicate stationary segments of the time series.

 **Usage**

-Demo notebooks can be found in the "examples/" directory of this repository.
+Demo notebooks can be found in the `demos/` directory of this repository.

 📖 **Citation**